lilblizzard/DeveloperPlaybook/infrateam_first_responder.md

 ##### Code that isn't a Ruby Application

 We have codebases to maintain that aren't Ruby applications or gems.
-We have not yet settled on a long-term method for dealing with these:
+We have not yet settled on a long-term method for dealing with all of these:

-- javascript apps with npm updates:
-  - https://github.com/sul-dlss/access-update-scripts has code to create PRs for npm package updates, but it currently only works for the sul-dlss github organization.
-All the sinopia code is in the LD4P github organization.
-There is a [pending pull request](https://github.com/sul-dlss/access-update-scripts/pull/82) that will address this.
+- JavaScript code, which is now updated by the same [access-update-scripts](https://github.com/sul-dlss/access-update-scripts) project as our Ruby scripts.
-- java code (note that we are down to two Java repositories in our platform: [suri2](https://github.com/sul-dlss/suri2) (which is slated to be replaced with the Rails-based [suri_rails](https://github.com/sul-dlss/suri_rails) in 2020), and [etd-reporter](https://github.com/sul-dlss/etd-reporter).)
+- Java code (note that we are down to two Java repositories in our platform: [dlss-wowza](https://github.com/sul-dlss/dlss-wowza/) (our user authentication plugin for Wowza, the media streaming software we use), and [etd-reporter](https://github.com/sul-dlss/etd-reporter).)

-- Go projects (such as various RIALTO components)
+We currently do not have an automatic update mechanism for our Java projects.

 Note that security updates affecting our Ruby **gems** will be caught when doing capistrano deployments via `gemfile audit`.
+For some projects, we've also enabled a setting that allows GitHub to automatically create pull requests (via Dependabot) to address security vulnerabilities (for merge by human reviewers).

 ### Verify / Notify Coverage for Following Week